Tests to Evaluate the Pancreas

 Endoscopic retrograde cholangiopancreatography (ERCP)

 During an ERCP, a health care professional places a tube down the throat, into the stomach, then into the small intestine.
-Dye is used to help the doctor see the structure of the common bile duct, other bile ducts, and the pancreatic duct on an X-ray.
+A small catheter is passed into the pancreas and bile ducts, and dye is injected to help the doctor see the structure of the common bile duct, other bile ducts, and the pancreatic duct on an X-ray.

 During this test, a probe attached to a lighted scope is placed down the throat and into the stomach.
 Sound waves show images of organs in the abdomen.
 Endoscopic ultrasound might reveal gallstones and can be helpful in diagnosing severe pancreatitis when an invasive test such as ERCP might make the condition worse.